Hosting your Bot using Heroku

 If you do not have a credit card linked to your Heroku account, your bot will not be online every day.

-• Go to the Resouces tab.
-There disable the web dyno and enable the worker one.
+- Go to the Resouces tab.
+There disable the

 Once done, go to any channel on your server and run the command: +setup.